-Financial assets (represented by lending and long term debtors) and financial liabilities (represented by borrowing and long term creditors) are carried in the Balance Sheet at amortised cost in accordance with the accounting regulations.
-Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions:
+Financial liabilities and financial asset represented by loans and receivables and long term debtors and creditors are carried on the Balance Sheet at amortised cost.
+Their fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments, using the following assumptions:

-- the valuation date is 31 March 2014 - for loans from the Public Works Loan Board (PWLB) and other loans payable, new borrowing rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures; - for loans receivable prevailing benchmark market rates have been used to provide the fair value; - no early repayment or impairment is recognised; - where the instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - the fair value of trade and other receivables is taken to be the invoiced or billed amount
+- For loans from the Public Works Loan Board (PWLB) new borrowing rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where the instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.